Are you feeling invisible now you’re in your fifties or older?

 One of the tricky parts of going through midlife is losing some of those “badges” that defined us.
-Mom, boss, wife, head cheerleader or Brownie leader to name a few.
+Mom, boss, wife, head cheerleader to name a few.
 Ring a bell?
-Although we never stop being a mom, we do stop being full time moms and lose the identity of being needed 24/7 .
+Although we never stop being a mom, when we’re no longer full time moms we may lose feeling needed.

 How to Stop Feeling Invisible

-Friends ignoring your texts and not returning your calls?
+Are friends ignoring your texts and not returning your calls?
 If your friendship is one you value, then find a quiet time to have a conversation that breaks through the BS.
 Don’t confront your friend, just ask quietly if there’s something bothering them or if they’d like to talk about it.

-Find someone else who may be standing on their own and walk up and break the ice.
+Find someone else standing on their own and walk up and break the ice.
 It can be as simple as introducing yourself and asking what brought them to the event.
 Be prepared to talk a little about yourself but listen first.
 This is the time to get out of your own head and just take action.
 Walk across the room with your head up and smile.

 Are you ignoring your own needs and feelings?
 Does pleasing others come first?
 Do you often expect or wait for someone else to make you feel worthy or “visible”?
 Putting our own feelings aside and not taking responsibility for how we feel can lead to feeling invisible.
 When our own feelings are invisible to us, we attract people who don’t “see” our needs either.
 We expect others to take care of us because we’re not taking care of ourselves.

 We attract who we think we are.
 The best way to stop feeling invisible to others is to be visible to ourselves.
 Try becoming aware of your feelings.
 What do you need right now?
 How can you go about getting those needs met.
 Once you have a clear idea of what you need, you’ll be a magnet for attracting people who can meet those needs.
 First identify, then keep your eyes and heart open.